 https://ccnso.icann.org/sites/default/files/filefield_47785/outlines-working-groups-30mar16-en.pdf

-When the ccNSO is seeking membership for a ccPAIGe, former members of the relevant PDP WG are invited and encouraged to participate as they can provide insight into the original reasoning behind policy recommendations.
+When the ccNSO is seeking membership for a ccPAIGe, former members of the relevant PDP WG will be invited and encouraged to participate as they can provide insight into the original reasoning behind policy recommendations.

 One of the members of a ccPAIGe will act as liaison to the ccNSO Council (In light of the escalation path and the expectation that a ccPAIGe regularly updates the ccNSO Council on progress, the liaison would preferably be a Councillor).